iter8-tools/docs/docs/user-guide/topics/ab_testing.md

         namespace: default
 ```

 This `ConfigMap` describes an application `backend`.
-It identifies 2 versions of the application.
+It identifies two versions of the application.
 The first is comprised of a Kubernetes `Deployment` and a `Service` object both named `backend` in the `default` namespace.
 The second is comprised of the same resource types named `backend-candidate-1` in the same namespace.

 ## Deployment Time Configuration of Backend Components

-As versions of a watched application are deployed or deleted, the Iter8 A/B/n service keeps track of which versions are available enabling it to respond appropriately to *Lookup()* and *WriteMetric()* requests.
+As versions of a watched application are deployed or deleted, the Iter8 A/B/n service keeps track of which versions are available enabling it to respond appropriately to `Lookup()` and `WriteMetric()` requests.

 ## Developing Frontend Components: Using the SDK